 What about de facto relationships?

-In the case of a de facto relationship, particularly where the relationship ends on or about the two year anniversary, whether or not a property settlement is available can depend on whether the separation took place before or after the two year anniversary.
-If the de facto relationship was less than two years long the Court may have no jurisdiction under the Family Law Act to provide a property settlement.
+In the case of a de facto relationship, whether or not a property settlement is available can depend on whether the relationship lasted for two years or longer.
+If the de facto relationship was less than two years long the court may have no jurisdiction under the Family Law Act to provide a property settlement.
 There may be alternate remedies available or another basis other than the two year requirement to show that a de facto relationship existed.